 Powered Access Pioneer

 Since 2005 Dingli’s influence has grown worldwide.
-Its growth in its home market of China has placed it at the centre of efforts to introduce modern access equipment, improving safety for countless workers on site.
+Its growth in its home market of China has placed it at the center of efforts to introduce modern access equipment, improving safety for countless workers on site.

 JLG INDUSTRIES, US, for its BIM library